 Use of timber harvesting technology – when and where?

 In the Alpine world, natural disturbances are frequent and regularly occur on a larger or smaller scale.
-In 2015, foresters in Triglav National Park (TNP), on the mountain plateau Pokljuka (SI) were confronted with demanding decision how to make effective salvage cutting after the extensive snow throw.
+In 2015, foresters in Triglav National Park (TNP), on the mountain plateau Pokljuka (SI) were confronted with a decision on how to make effective salvage cutting after the extensive snow throw.

 In 2015 for the first time, timber harvesting was used for the salvage cutting in TNP.
 The technology used is quick and efficient; on the other hand, it may cause irreversible damage to forest soils.
 Map of soil suitability with three categories was prepared: